Brovinje: Migration

 Due to the war between the Venice Republic and Austria-Hungary Empire, many people living in the countryside left for the cities for safety.
 This left Istria destroyed and depopulated.
 The Republic started the migration of people from its southern counties and islands.

 The migration in the 16th, 17th and 18th century brought to the depopulated Istria a new people, the Slavs (Croats, Serbs, etc.) Greeks, Jews, to colonize and clean the countryside, from southern places of the Venice Republic.
 Each immigrant family was given a tract of land to cultivate for a period of time and pay no taxes for five years if they could live off the land.

 In the 20th century, the cement factory was built at "Punta Cromatz" now called Koromačno, also called "Valle Coromaschizza di St. Giovanni".
 People moved to the area for work from other parts of the former Yugoslavia.

+Demographics

+According to the 2021 census, its population was 71.
+As of the 2011 Croatian census, it had a population of 81.